fangyua666/personal_website/README.md

 ---

 # Experience
-Research Assistant, University of Michigan
+**Research Assistant**, University of Michigan

 *Dec.
 2023 - present*
-- Built and pretrained a small transformer model from scratch to study fundamental learning processes
+- Built and pretrained a small transformer model from scratch to study fundamental arithmetic
 - Visualized the pretrained model to analyze its internal representations and mechanisms
-- Applied techniques like causal probing to reverse-engineer the model, identifying the algorithms it learned during pretraining
+- Supervised by Yixin Wang

+---

-Data Analyst, AstraZeneca
+**Data Analyst**, AstraZeneca

 *Jun.
 2023 - Aug 2023*
 - Analyzed product performance using SQL and Excel, handling data from 80K+ local system entries
 - Developed and monitored interactive Power BI dashboards to track KPIs